Society of Vertebrate Paleontology

 The Society of Vertebrate Paleontology (SVP) is a professional organization that was founded in the United States in 1940 to advance the science of vertebrate paleontology around the world.

-Mission and Activities
+Mission and activities

 SVP has about 2,300 members internationally and holds annual scientific conferences in North America and elsewhere.
 It is organized for educational and scientific purposes with a mission to "advance the science of vertebrate paleontology and to serve the common interests and facilitate the cooperation of all persons concerned with the history, evolution, comparative anatomy, and taxonomy of vertebrate animals, as well as field occurrence, collection, and study of fossil vertebrates and the stratigraphy of the beds in which they are found."
 SVP is also concerned with the conservation and preservation of fossil sites.
-SVP publications include the Journal of Vertebrate Paleontology, the SVP Memoir Series, the News Bulletin, theBibliography of Fossil Vertebrates and most recently Palaeontologia Electronica.
+SVP publications include the Journal of Vertebrate Paleontology, the SVP Memoir Series, the News Bulletin, the Bibliography of Fossil Vertebrates and most recently Palaeontologia Electronica.